Navy10021/KRLawGPT/README.md

 #### STEP 3.
 Generate Legal Text

-Lastly, enter the short words or sentences you want to generate.
-When given even a small number of words, pre-trained KRLawGPT will write large volumes of relevant and sophisticated judges-like Korean legal text.
+Users can input short words or sentences to generate large volumes of relevant and sophisticated judges-like Korean legal text using the pre-trained ***KRLawGPT*** model.
 ```python
 from model.generate_legal_text import *